 - 6.1.
-The Council shall ordinarily make copies of the agenda and supporting papers for non-confidential business open to the public available for inspection on the Council's website, at least five clear working days before the meeting. - 6.2.
-Where an item is added to an agenda at a later date and the report is open to the public, a revised agenda will ordinarily be made available for inspection, together with any supporting papers, as soon as possible. - 6.3.
+The Council shall ordinarily make Copies of the aAgenda and supporting papers for non-confidential business will be made available open to the public available for inspection on the Council's website, for inspection by the public at least five clear working days before the meeting. - 4.1.6.2.
+Where an item is added to an aAgenda at a later date and the report is open to the public, a supplementary revised agenda will ordinarily be made available for inspection, together with any supporting papers, to the public as as soon as possible. - 4.2.6.3.
 The Council will as far as possible, supply to any member of the public on request (and subject to payment to the Council of a charge for postage and any other costs), copies of any agenda and reports which are open to public inspection, and if the Monitoring Officer thinks fit, copies of any further documents supplied to Councillors relating to that item.